 In today’s times, there exists a thin line between the functions of Merchant Banking and Investment Banking.
-In today’s dynamic world there are so many functions and activities that incidentally both perform, Merchant Banks and Investment Banks.
-Moreover, both the Merchant Banks and Investment Banks, charge fees and/or a share in profits/ownership in return for their services rendered.
+In today’s dynamic world, there are so many functions and activities that are incidentally both performed, Merchant Banks and Investment Banks.
+Moreover, both the Merchant Banks and Investment Banks charge fees and/or a share in profits/ownership in return for their services rendered.

 - Merchant Banking Vs Investment Banking – All You Need to Know

 - Understanding Merchant Banking

 - Understanding Investment Banking

 - Merchant Banking Vs Investment Banking – Major Differences